Karni Mata Temple: Legend

-Karni Mata was an embodiment of Shakti and remained celibate therefore she married her younger sister to her husband, Depaji, for the continuation of his line.
-From her, Depaji had four sons, the youngest of whom was Lakshman.
+Karni Mata was an embodiment of Shakti and remained celibate; she married her younger sister to her husband, Depaji, for the continuation of his line.
+With her, Depaji had four sons, the youngest of whom was Lakshman.
 Karniji cared for them as her own children.

-One day, Lakshman drowned in a Kapil Sarovar in nearby Kolayat while bathing.
+One day, Lakshman drowned in Kapil Sarovar in nearby Kolayat while bathing.
 Her younger sister pleaded to Karni Mata to bring Lakshman back to life.
-Thus, Karni Mata lifted the body with her hands and brought it to where the murti (inner sanctum) is now, closed the doors, and said not to open them.
-She went to the god of death, Yamraj and demanded for Lakshman to be returned to life.
+Thus, Karni Mata lifted the boy's body with her hands and brought it to where the murti (inner sanctum) is now, closed the doors, and said not to open them.
+She went to the god of death, Yamraj, and demanded for Lakshman to be returned to life.
 The god of death queried, "if so, how will the cycle of rebirth work?
 By what law will it move?"
 Karni Mata thus declared that her family will not come to Yamraj anymore.
 "Wherever I live, they will live.
 When they die, they will stay with me."

-Then, Karni Mata chose the embodied form of the kābā —so that when human Charanas from her lineage die, they will be reborn as kābā and live near her within the temple, and when kābā die, they will again be reborn as human Charanas.
-In this manner, Charan Avatar differs from this general understanding of Hindu rebirth, in that the jāti is maintained across births despite being in a differently embodied form.
+Then, Karni Mata chose the embodied form of the kābā (rat) — so that when human Charanas from her lineage die, they will be reborn as kābā and live near her within the temple, and when kābā die, they will again be reborn as human Charanas.
+In this manner, Charan transmigration differs from this general understanding of Hindu transmigration, in that the jāti is maintained across births despite being in a differently embodied form.